schevalier/canopsis/doc/sakura/TR/tr__architecture.rst

 gunicorn is a simple webserver transmitting HTTP requests to the WSGI application.

-The support for authentication and external authentication MUST be handled by the WSGI application, since gunicorn just transmit requests without touching them.
+The support for authentication and external authentication MUST be handled by the WSGI application, since gunicorn just transmits requests without touching them.

 Building and Installing
 -----------------------